yracine/device-type.myecobee/README.md

 click on '+' at the bottom, scroll right to to My Apps, execute My ecobee Init

 ***********************************************************************************
-4) connect Smartthings with Ecobee portal
+4) Connect Smartthings to the Ecobee portal
 ***********************************************************************************

 You should already have an ecobee username and password, if not go to https://www.ecobee.com/home/ecobeeLogin.jsp